Christina Aguilera Nailed These Adele & Rihanna Impersonations

 Watch it all in the video below.

-Xtina first showed off her talent for impersonating other pop stars' voices during a Tonight Show appearance last year.
+Xtina first showed off her talent for impersonating other pop stars' voices during a Tonight Show appearance last year that's racked up more than a few million YouTube views.
 For Ellen, a round of Heads Up saw the singer being tasked to belt out a snippet of a song from whichever pop star's name appeared.

 Whitney Houston's name inspired Aguilera to sing "I Will Always Love You."
 Next came "Like a Virgin" for Madonna, followed by "Single Ladies" by Beyoncé, "I Kissed a Girl" by Katy Perry, and "Work" by Rihanna.
 Spoiler: Aguilera doesn't know what Rihanna is singing, either.